Our Team and Collaborators

 Laura is a Social Ecologist with a diverse background in conservation, business, health and sustainability.
 The common thread through all her work is communicating the opportunities in sustainability and increasing the capacity of individuals and collectives to act on them.
 Her role at Macquarie University uses research, creative communication and partnerships to achieve this with our students, staff, community and businesses.
 As an experienced facilitator, she is able to connect the dots between projects and people while keeping her eye on the big picture and getting good things done.

-Accounting and Corporate Governance, Faculty of Business and Economics
+Accounting and Corporate Governance, Macquarie Business School

 Dr James Hazelton joined Macquarie University in 2001.
 Previously James was with PwC (PricewaterhouseCoopers), where he worked for 10 years in audit and risk management consulting in Sydney, London and New York.
 James specialises in business ethics and sustainability and has consulted, researched and taught extensively in these areas.
 Clients include the Australian Bureau of Meteorology and the NSW Office of Environment and Heritage.
 Current research areas include water, mercury, carbon, political donations and equity.